slsa-framework/slsa-github-generator/BYOB.md

 ## Design Overview

 The Build Your Own Builder (BYOB) framework makes it simple to make an existing GitHub Acton SLSA3 compliant.
 You delegate orchestration and provenance generation to the BYOB framework.
-You need not be aware of reusable workflows, signing, intoto, Sigstore and other shenanigans.
+You don't need to be aware of all the complexity around reusable workflows, signing, intoto, Sigstore, or SLSA.

 The diagram below depicts the different components of the BYOB framework.